-A Single discount rate of 7.50% was used to measure the total pension liability as of December 31, 2017 and 2016.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.50%.
+A Single discount rate of 7.25% and 7.50% was used to measure the total pension liability as of December 31, 2018 and 2017, respectively.
+This single discount rate was based on the expected rates of return on pension plan investments of 7.25% and 7.50%, respectively.
 The projection of cash flows used to determine this single discount rate assumed that Plan member contributions will be made at the current contribution rate and that employer contributions, by ordinance will equal to the member contributions.
 Based on these assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.